Tan-JunWei/CTF-Writeups/content/PicoCTF/Cryptography/la cifra de.md

 >With this clue, I tried searching the years mentioned in the above text (1508, 1467, 1553, 1555).
 This led to the [Wikipedia page for the Vigènere cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).
 Indeed, some of these dates were mentioned again the "History" section of this page.
 ### Getting the flag

-Since the key is not provided, we can use a tool like [this](https://www.guballa.de/vigenere-solver)to break the Vigenère cipher without knowing the key.
+Since the key is not provided, we can use a tool like [this](https://www.guballa.de/vigenere-solver) to break the Vigenère cipher without knowing the key.

 Using the above tool will allow us to obtain this decrypted block of text: